The ultimate guide to Rio Lagartos Yucatan

 Being a private tour, you can basically decide what to prioritize within the set time frame.

 William surpassed my expectations.
-He is the only guide in Rio Lagarto with a biology degree, besides such a passion for nature and his job.
+He is the only guide in Rio Lagarto with a biology degree, besides his passion for nature and his job.
 You just want to spend all day with him and ask him questions.

 He’s also a great self-thought photographer, so he knows where to take you and when if photography is your priority as well.

-Keep in mind that his tours a private, which means that his prices are for a boat up to 6 people.
+Keep in mind that his tours are private, which means that his prices are for a boat of up to 6 people.
 He loves small groups to provide a better service, and I totally agree with him.

 This is why I am so happy to talk about his tours.
 I am not making a dime out of that.
 I just loved the experience, and I am happy to share it with you to have the same spectacular tour as I had.